 It might seem like it is the dawn of digital transformation, but there have been certain players – good and bad – who have thrived in the digital environment for quite some time.
 Digital security has always been top of mind for many companies, most especially as Internet access has gone wireless.
 How can PMs be at the forefront of secure digital transformation?
 Fmr Illumio SVP of Product Management Matthew Glenn shares the dynamics of cybersecurity and explains the zero trust model.

 On Assembling Product Teams at Big Company vs Startup

 “When when you’re a leader of a large product management organization, you’re really assembling a team of people and helping them do their job on a daily basis.
-As a product manager, I like to do this exercise where I draw up all the different things we do as product managers.
-You could be doing pricing, you could be sitting in a room with engineers doing product trade-offs, you could be working with product marketing on descriptions of like data sheets, you could be giving presentations to the field, you can be working through and just prioritizing your backlog.
-There are just a million different things that we can do on a day-to-day basis.
+I like to do this exercise where I draw up all the different things we do as product managers.
+You could be doing pricing, or you could be sitting in a room with engineers doing product trade-offs, etc. There are just a million different things that we can do on a day-to-day basis.

-Going to a small company … I’m writing requirements, I’m actually building demo systems for the product, I’m out visiting customers, so I’m sort of a one-man band.
-I know the attributes of the first person I am going to hire are all the things I can’t stand doing but are really valuable.
+I’m actually building demo systems for the product.
+I’m sort of a one-man band.
 That’s sort of the difference.
 When you’re at a big company, there’s a huge support infrastructure.
 The process sets your daily regimen.
 When you’re at a start-up, there is no process.
 You’re building the process as you go.
 One minute you are cleaning out the garbage cans, the next minute, you could be talking to the Board of Directors.
 You have to be sort of prepared for a lot of chaos.”

 On Zero Trust in Cybersecurity